Jean M. Bartunek

-Jean M. Bartunek (born 1944) is an American management scientist whose research interests include change management and the relations between business and academia.
-She is the Robert A. and Evelyn J. Ferris Chair and Professor of Management and Organization at the Carroll School of Management, and a past President of the Academy of Management.
+Jean M. Bartunek (born October 25, 1944) is an American management scientist whose research interests include organizational change, academic-practitioner relationships, and dialectical and paradoxical processes.
+She is the Robert A. and Evelyn J. Ferris Chair and Professor of Management and Organization at the Carroll School of Management, Boston College, and a past president of the Academy of Management.

 Education and career

-Bartunek was born October 25, 1944, in Cleveland, Ohio; she is a sister of the Society of the Sacred Heart.
-She has a bachelor's degree from Maryville University and a doctorate from the University of Illinois at Chicago, earned in 1966 and 1976 respectively.
+Bartunek was born in Cleveland, Ohio, and is a member of the Society of the Sacred Heart (RSCJ).
+She received a B.A. cum laude from Maryville University (St. Louis) in 1966, an M.A. in social and organizational psychology from the University of Illinois at Chicago in 1974, and a Ph.D. in social and organizational psychology from the same institution in 1976.